fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 2 elements to get to what in a dense array would be index [2, 1].

 This sort of makes me miss the auxiliary array.
 We can sum up the jumps to denote where each row starts.
-This would allow for compaction of the data while keeping us to just 2 jumps.
+This would allow for compaction of the data while keeping us to just two jumps.
 Note that we now keep track of the length of each row by taking the difference between the starting index of the row we are looking to find and the beginning of the next row.
 Which is also why I have inserted an extra starting index, which points to the end of the array.
 Otherwise, we can't get the length of the last row.